CiscoDevNet/cmx-api-server/README.md

     upon the clients manufacturer.
     * The API supports the optional parameter **macAddressSearch**.
 This will filter clients based upon the clients partial MAC address.
+    * The API supports the optional parameter **associatedOnly**.
+The parameter should be set to _true_.
+    Any other value is considered false.
+This will filter for associated clients when true and probing only clients if false.
+    * The API supports the optional parameter **probingOnly**.
+The parameter should be set to _true_.
+    Any other value is considered false.
+This will filter for probing only clients when true and associated only clients if false.

   * **/api/location/v3/clients/count** Returns the count of all the current clients.
 Any client which has not been updated by the configuration setting **CURRENT_DEVICE_TTL** will be removed from the cache.